-During 2013 the Company ceded EUR 34,493 (2012: EUR 24,921) to Sava Re related to gross written premiums contracted during 2013.
-The entire amount remains outstanding to be paid to SAVA RE as at 31 December 2013.
-See note 18 for details of premiums ceded to SAVA RE by life assurance products.
+During 2014 the Company ceded EUR 36,182 (2013: EUR 34,493) to Sava Re related to gross written premiums contracted during 2014.
+The entire amount remains outstanding to be paid to SAVA RE as at 31 December 2014.
+See note 19 for details of premiums ceded to SAVA RE by life assurance products.

-During 2013 the Company became entitled to EUR 40,145 (2012: EUR 4,445) from SAVA RE representing reinsurance commission in the amount of EUR 6,091,see note 19 for details of reinsurance commission by life assurance products, and EUR 34,054 (2012: EUR 0) for the reinsurance share in claims.
+During 2014 the Company became entitled to EUR 6,140 (2013: EUR 40,145) from SAVA RE representing reinsurance commission, see note 19 for details of reinsurance commission by life assurance products.

-Transactions with Illyria sh.a - sister company and subsidiary of Sava Re
+Transactions with Illyria Sh.a. - sister company and subsidiary of Sava Re

-The Company has contracted professional services consisting of information technology, legal, office maintenance, medical censorship, and internal audit, from the sister company Illyria sh.a totaling to EUR 19,200 for the year ended 31 December 2013 (2012: EUR 19,200).
+The Company has contracted professional services consisting of information technology, legal, office maintenance, medical censorship, and internal audit, from the sister company Illyria sh.a. totaling EUR 23,077 for the year ended 31 December 2014 (2013: EUR 19,200).